miroi/bagel_manual/source/molecule/molecule.rst

 The user can specify their own basis set using the above format, or use one of the predefined basis sets listed in `Basis sets`_.

 .. note::
-   Not all of the the basis sets are defined for all atoms;  an error of form "No such node(X)", where X is the element, typically means that the relevant element was not found in the basis set file.
+   Not all of the the basis sets are defined for all atoms;  an error message of form "No such node(X)", where X is the element, typically means that the relevant element was not found in the basis set file.
 Refer to the EMSL Basis set exchange library for more basis sets (https://bse.pnl.gov/bse/portal).

 To use a user specified basis the explicit path to the basis set file must be specified in the basis set block.